-Roy is a hands-on lawyer with tremendous experience in a broad array of commercial matters.
-He can quarterback and work in the trenches as needed.
+Roy has extensive experience in a broad array of commercial matters.
+He can quarterback and work “hands on” as needed.
 He identifies closely with clients.
-Roy often works from the perspective of an “outsourced” legal counsel to his clients, closely involved as if he were part of the management team or project team.
+Roy often works from the perspective of an “outsourced” legal counsel to his clients, directly involved as if he were part of the management team or project team.
 He will be happy to suggest, if a client wants, “well, in your shoes, this is what I would do”.
-He has great energy and enthusiasm.
-He has a great work ethic.
+He has great energy and enthusiasm, and a strong work ethic.
 He is a self-starter, and highly responsive and proactive.
-He will follow up with you before you have to ask.
 He will think about what you are trying to do, and your needs, in the same way as you do, and look for ways to support and help you.

 Roy’s biggest reward is a happy client.
 Recent feedback includes: